ansaraidarbek/trainingTimePrediction/README.md

 # trainingTimePrediction
-the dataset to predict training time
+the dataset to predict kernel time